Call for Abstracts

-- All oral abstract and poster presenters must disclose conflicts of interest or perceived conflicts of interests at the time of presentation.
-Oral abstract presenters will be asked to include a slide at the beginning of the presentation disclosing potential conflicts of interest or stating that there were no conflicts.
+- All oral abstract and poster presenters must disclose conflicts of interest or perceived conflicts of interest at the time of presentation.
+Oral abstract presenters will be asked to include a slide at the beginning of the presentation to be shown for approximately 15 - 30 seconds disclosing potential conflicts of interest or stating that there were no conflicts.
 Poster presenters will be asked to include a similar statement at the bottom of the poster.

 - For compliance with Continuing Medical Education (CME) rules, all materials used in live programs and enduring formats must adhere to the following requirements:

 - Educational materials that are part of a CME activity cannot contain any advertising, trade name, or product-group message.
 (2004 ACCME SCS 4.3).